The Role of Neuro-Optometry in the Recovery of Brain Injury and Trauma

 These problems and conditions can also result in secondary psychological conditions such as panic attacks and depression.

 Fortunately, these are all issues that EyeCare Associates regularly treats.
 If you are suffering from any of the above symptoms or conditions, please reach out to us as soon as possible.
-We regularly assist patients by retraining their visual systems to overcome these challenges, thus helping them get back to doing the things they love.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+We regularly assist patients by retraining their visual systems to overcome these challenges, thus helping them get back to doing the things they love.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.